Viet Cong and People's Army of Vietnam use of terror in the Vietnam War

 Murder, kidnapping, torture and intimidation were a routine part of Viet Cong (VC) and People's Army of Vietnam (PAVN) operations during the Vietnam War.
 They were intended to liquidate opponents such as officials, leaders, military personnel, civilians who collaborated with the South Vietnamese government, erode the morale of South Vietnamese government employees, cow the populace and boost tax collection and propaganda efforts.

 Overview

-During the early years of the war, assassinations, and similar activity was organized via "special activity cells" of the VC.
+The communist-led Viet Minh started a ‘Red Terror’ following the 1945 August Revolution, sanctioning the killing of rivals and non-compliant groups across Vietnam.
+Following the 1954 partition of Vietnam, assassinations and similar activity in South Vietnam was organized via "special activity cells" of the VC.
 As the conflict continued, efforts were centralized under the VC Security Service, estimated to number 25,000 men by 1970.
 This extensive use of terror received comparatively little attention from Western journalists, who were preoccupied with covering the conventional warfare aspect of the conflict.
-Notable VC/PAVN incidents of terror include the Đắk Sơn massacre, Massacre at Huế, Son Tra massacre and the Thanh My massacre.
+Notable VC/PAVN incidents of terror include the Đắk Sơn massacre, Massacre at Huế, Sơn Trà massacre and the Thạnh Mỹ massacre.